Some pointers to help you write a winning brief for a graphic designer.Read More

 In between all of that I’ve designed a book for a marketing company, including the front cover, contents page, section pages and typesetting 92 pages of text.
 I’m sure I will also share that one soon!

-Please get in touch if you have any projects you’d like to discuss with me.
+Please get in touch if you have any design projects you’d like to discuss with me.